The Weekly Warmup: Shelby Gies

 Women's Gymnastics: Unit Eleven and the Magnificent Seven

-Scott Sherman recently concluded his 18th season as an assistant coach with the women's gymnastics program.
+Scott Sherman recently concluded his 19th season as an assistant coach with the women's gymnastics program.
 His primary responsibilities include coaching on uneven bars, coordinating schedules, and assisting in recruiting efforts.
+During his tenure, Sherman has helped Michigan to 15 Big Ten Championships titles, 10 NCAA Regional titles, 17 NCAA Championships appearances and seven NCAA Super Six berths.

-Sherman has coached two U-M gymnasts to national titles (Elise Ray in 2004 and Kylee Botterman in 2011 (All-Around)), while coaching Big Ten uneven bars champions in 10 of his 18 seasons, most recently Joanna Sampson in 2014.
-In addition, Sherman has coached 33 of the program's 39 NCAA All-Americans on uneven bars, including eight in the past four seasons (2011: Brittnee Martinez, Trish Wilson, Sarah Curtis; 2013: Katie Zurales, Joanna Sampson; 2014: Sampson, Shelby Gies, Nicole Artz).
+Individually, Sherman has coached two gymnasts to national championships: Elise Ray in 2004 (uneven bars) and Kylee Botterman in 2011 (all-around).
+At the Big Ten level, he has coached the Big Ten uneven bars champion in 11 of his 19 seasons, including each of the past two seasons (Joanna Sampson in 2014; Nicole Artz in 2015).
+In addition, Sherman has coached 33 of the team's 39 NCAA All-Americans on uneven bars, including eight in the past five seasons alone (2011: Brittnee Martinez, Trish Wilson, Sarah Curtis; 2013: Katie Zurales, Joanna Sampson; 2014: Sampson, Shelby Gies, Nicole Artz).

 Prior to his arrival at Michigan, Sherman was an assistant coach at the University of Minnesota and a club gymnastics coach for the Olympic Gymnastics Academy and Twin City Twisters.